![]() | ![]() duck, duck, goose | ![]() starfruit, yum |

 With the onset of the Franco-Prussian War in 1870, Escoffier was called to serve in the French Army, and appointed Chef de Cuisine at the fortress of Metz, which the Germans laid siege to for seventy days.
 The experience of being cut off from fresh food supplies (and without the benefit of MREs, of course) led Escoffier to study the technique of canning meat, vegetables and sauces.
 But his experiences in the Army probably inspired him in other ways as well, to include organizing his kitchen staff into "brigades" - the system widely duplicated today in many larger restaurants, and in reference to military organization.

+Incidentally, Escoffier was later also a consultant to a shipping company, and created the menu served on the last, ill-fated voyage of White Star Line's RMS Titanic.
 All but one of the chefs on board perished, including Escoffier's previous garde-manger et poisson chef at the Carlton, whom a Henry Clay Frick, the steel king of America, had persuaded Escoffier to release to serve as the his personal chef.
 Escoffier would ensure that obituaries of each chef, with their photographs, were published in Le Carnet d'Epicure.

 Only three known, preserved, copies of the Titanic's first-class menu from its final evening exist.
 The last sold at an auction for 88,500 dollars.